 In the event of an identity emergency, LifeLock Ultimate Plus promises up to $1 million to help get your life and credit back on track.
 But LifeLock, by far the most expensive service we've reviewed, comes up short in keeping track of your credit.

 But full credit reports from the bureaus come only once per year, the same as you can normally get for free from annualcreditreport.com.
 (While the coronavirus crisis continues, you can get those reports once a week.)
 LifeLock also provides Experian and TransUnion credit scores only yearly.

 During the winter of 2019, I signed up for and used Ultimate Plus for three months.
 I paid for the monthly plan and kept an eye on LifeLock's alerts and notifications through its online interface, mobile apps and text messages.
-Despite some caveats, LifeLock Ultimate Plus is one of the best identity-protection services you can buy.
+Despite some caveats, LifeLock Ultimate Plus is one of the best identity theft protection services you can buy.

 LifeLock costs and what's covered

-LifeLock is in the process of merging with Symantec's consumer antivirus company, Norton, which has created a bewildering array of options and some recent price hikes.
+LifeLock recently merged with consumer antivirus company Norton, which has created a bewildering array of options and some recent price hikes.
 You can see a list of a couple of dozen different plans at https://www.lifelock.com/legal1/pricing/, but not all of them appear to be available for purchase through the LifeLock website.